jasonkylemorse/csci2271/README.md

 Computer Systems
 ==================

 This repository contains problem set assignments from CSCI2271 - Computer Systems (Spring 2015).
-More information on how the code works as well as known problems can be found in each problem set's writeup.
+More information regarding how the code works, as well as known problems, can be found in each problem set's writeup.

 #####Problem Set 1 (Introduction to C, Pointers, Finite State Machines)
 * `assignment1-jasonmorse.c` - This program reads in a string of characters and uses an FSM to replace comments (chars surrounded by /* */) with a single space character.